zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 == Screenshots ==

 1. Simple to get started with the Smush setup wizard.
+2. Smush will find and optimize the images for you.
-2. Watch as your image library is processed – up to 50 images at a time.
+3. Watch as your image library is processed.
-3. Set automatic smush to resize and optimize every image as it is uploaded.
+4. Set automatic smush to resize and optimize every image as it is uploaded.
-4. Smush will find and optimize images for you.

 == Changelog ==

-= 3.9.1 ( 2021-10-05 ) =

-- New: Option to compress uploaded images
-- New: Option to disable WordPress scaled images
-- New: Compressing uploaded and backups are now free for all users
-- Enhance: Detect and warn about other potentially conflicting lazy load plugins
-- Fix: Deprecated jQuery deprecated warnings
-- Fix: CDN 'wp_smush_cdn_before_process_src' filter
-- Fix: Remove HTML markup in Local WebP wizard
-- Fix: PHP Fatal error - cannot use object of type stdClass as array
-- Fix: PHP warnings when optimization fails via WP CLI
-- Fix: Missing CDN upsell meta box
-- Fix: Ignored images not being skipped from image re-check process

-= 3.9.0 ( 2021-08-24 ) =

-- New: Wizard for setting up the local WebP conversion
-- Enhance: Wrong tooltip title showing up on configs on hover
-- Enhance: WPBakery detection when the base directory is custom named
-- Fix: CDN status not getting updated when enabling the CDN via configs
-- Fix: Local WebP rules path getting truncated in some environments
-- Fix: WooCommerce gallery thumbnails not being served from the CDN
-- Fix: Failing to restore PNG images that were converted to JPG
-- Fix: "Save" button on the Bulk Smush page changing its size when saving
-- Fix: Some options not being removed on uninstall
-- Fix: Image size names overflowing their container in the Gutenberg blocks stats table

-= 3.8.8 ( 2021-07-22 ) =

-- New: Allow serving locally stored WebP images through the CDN
-- New: Allow excluding WebP from the media types to lazy load
-- New: Add a widget for handling configs to the Dashboard page
-- New: WP CLI will now properly detect and convert images to WebP
-- Enhance: Prevent uploading config files across plugins
-- Enhance: Whitelabel support
-- Enhance: Lazy load integration with Divi theme
-- Enhance: Lazy load integration with GiveWP donation form
-- Enhance: Redirect to module page after activating on the dashboard
-- Fix: Local Webp says that the Amazon S3 integration is enabled although it's not
-- Fix: Images not loading in embedded posts and pages when lazy load is enabled
-- Fix: Replace WP_SMUSH_API_TIMEOUT by the correct constant WP_SMUSH_TIMEOUT in error messages
-- Fix: Bulk Smush progress not starting from zero after a Smushing took place
-- Fix: Images without Smush backups being included in the bulk-restore list
-- Fix: Lazy load parsing issue with forums AJAX requests from BuddyBoss
-- Fix: Disable CDN on WPMU DEV hosting staging sites
-- Fix: Configs in the free version not syncing with the Hub

-= 3.8.7 ( 2021-06-18 ) =

-- Enhance: Display a message when local WebP creation fails due to directory permissions
-- Fix: Error when applying a config from the Hub and the WebP module gets toggled
-- Fix: Compatibility issue with WP < 5.7
-- Fix: Wrong count of images to re-smush when the 'big_image_size_threshold' filter return false
-- Fix: Thumbnail images not being converted to JPEG on upload

-= 3.8.6 ( 2021-06-15 ) =

-- New: Dashboard page
-- New: Global configurations
-- New: Add tutorials to dashboard
-- New: Integration with Buddyboss theme and Buddyboss Platform plugin
-- Enhance: Move out Smush modules to dedicated pages
-- Enhance: Documentation links now link to correct sections on documentation page
-- Fix: Issue with scrolling to originals & backup section
-- Fix: Avoid creating backup files for SVGs
-- Fix: Display of "Settings" link appearing when plugin is deactivated for network
-- Fix: Incorrect number of total images during bulk smush with NextGen Gallery plugin activated
-- Fix: Super smushed count on Nextgen Gallery Smush page
-- Fix: Directory Smush fails when a directory has spaces
-- Fix: Uploading image over the max width was creating backup file when "Store my small originals" is enabled
-- Fix: Table "smush_dir_images" was failing to create when deleted manually
-- Fix: Settings not showing up on subsites after the plugin has been deactivated for network
-- Fix: Stuck "re-smush" status on the free version

-= 3.8.5 ( 2021-05-13 ) =

-- Enhance: Allow filtering the resulting image markup after the Lazy Load processing
-- Enhance: Prevent the description text next to the "Update settings" button from saving
-- Enhance: Use the shared module for Tutorials
-- Fix: Incompatibility issue with WPBakery Page Builder
-- Fix: Total savings value loosing decimal point on image re-check
-- Fix: Inability to unselect all thumbnail sizes
-- Fix: Lazy loading on Avada (use 'WP_SMUSH_LAZY_LOAD_AVADA' define in case of conflicts on Avada 6.x)
-- Fix: Icons in Directory Smush modal
-- Fix: Links in summary meta box on multisite
-- Fix: Warning: count(): Parameter must be an array or an object that implements Countable
-- Fix: Uploading images to Gutenberg blocks
-- Fix: Styling issue in Smush's network-admin upgrade page
-- Fix: Undefined offset in multisite when smushing the "uploads" directory
-- Fix: Wrong directories listed in "Directory Smush" under Windows

-= 3.8.4 ( 2021-03-18 ) =

-- Enhance: Compatibility with WordPress 5.7
-- Enhance: Lazy load compatibility with Slider Revolution
-- Enhance: Apache rules for local WebP on multisite
-- Enhance: Apache rules for local WebP on subdirectory installs
-- Enhance: Local Webp description texts
-- Fix: Backups not properly removing from S3 containers
-- Fix: Compatibility with Jetpack Site Accelerator
-- Fix: Compatibility with WordPress native lazy loading
-- Fix: UI inconsistencies in local WebP module
-- Fix: Browser console errors on upgrade page
-- Fix: Menu not working on mobile views
-- Fix: PHP warnings with images offloaded to S3 buckets
-- Fix: Image preview on WPML Media Translation screen
-- Fix: Directory Smush empty folder detection
-- Fix: Image resize detection UI
-- Fix: PHP Notice:  Trying to access array offset on value of type bool
+= 3.12.4 ( 2022-11-17 ) =

+- Improvement: Code and compatibility improvements

+= 3.12.3 ( 2022-10-24 )
+- Fix: Free to pro upgrade issue

+= 3.12.2 ( 2022-10-19 )
+- Improvement: Security hardening
+- Fix: Issues on older PHP versions

+= 3.12.1 ( 2022-10-11 )
+- Fix: PHP error on non-English language sites

+= 3.12.0 ( 2022-10-11 )
+- New: Bulk smush images in the background!
+- New: 50 images limit removed for free users
+- New: Better GDPR compliance by replacing Google fonts with Bunny fonts
+- New: Filter on media library page to view media items with errors
+- New: Option to receive an email once bulk smush is complete
+- Fix: Some images incorrectly selected for resmush
+- Fix: Database error while converting PNG to JPG on WordPress 6.1 Beta

+= 3.11.1 ( 2022-08-22 ) =
+- Fix: Fallback to sequential processing when parallel processing not possible

+= 3.11.0 ( 2022-08-22 ) =
+- New: Smush all image sizes in parallel for improved performance
+- Improvement: Code improvements

+= 3.10.3 ( 2022-07-14 ) =

+- Enhance: CDN activation process
+- Enhance: Improve media library image filters
+- Enhance: CDN compatibility with Avada theme
+- Enhance: Add notice about disabled folders in directory Smush module
+- Fix: Errors table UI on bulk smush page
+- Fix: Bulk smush UI when images have been removed when page was already loaded
+- Fix: Cron job of logger library not running properly
+- Fix: Remove tools meta box from dashboard page
+- Fix: Recover image from NextGen Gallery button does not reset Smush data
+- Fix: Image dimensions meta does not reset after restoring a resized image in NextGen Gallery
+- Fix: Incorrect percent of total savings on Dashboard page
+- Fix: Pro feature enable/disable toggles are clickable in free version

+= 3.10.2 ( 2022-06-16 ) =

+- Enhance: Data processing
+- Enhance: Database calls
+- Fix: Loading images from remote location

+= 3.10.1 ( 2022-06-09 ) =

+- Fix: PHP error on dash page

+= 3.10.0 ( 2022-06-09 ) =

+- New: Lossy compression is now free for all users
+- New: Summary meta box
+- Enhance: Move out image restore to bulk smush module
+- Enhance: Move out image resize detection to settings module
+- Enhance: Update opt-in notice design
+- Fix: Upsell notice logic
+- Fix: Skip image sizes not in WordPress format
+- Fix: Skip onboarding wizard if a config has been applied
+- Fix: Image sizes selector
+- Fix: Rename "Basic" config to "Default"
+- Fix: Do not show WebP notice in case of error
+- Fix: Auto compression does not work for NextGen Gallery
+- Fix: Settings link on Plugins page
+- Fix: Welcome modal does not close when we go to the Bulk Smush page

+= 3.9.11 ( 2022-05-23 ) =

+- Enhance: Code quality
+- Fix: Minor code quality issues
+- Fix: Update internal libraries

+= 3.9.10 ( 2022-05-17 ) =

+- New: Gravity Forms integration
+- New: `smush_background_images_regex` and `smush_images_from_content_regex` filters to adjust regex rules for finding images on the page
+- New: `smush_cdn_before_process_background_src` filter to adjust background image src
+- New: Add additional parameters to `smush_skip_adding_srcset` filter to allow disabling auto-resize for selected images
+- Enhance: Compatibility with WPBakery page builder
+- Enhance: Compatibility with Offload Media plugin
+- Enhance: Handling images via REST API endpoints
+- Fix: Directory Smush savings cached and not updated
+- Fix: "What's new" modal not hiding if white label is enabled
+- Fix: Missing primary key on smush_dir_images table
+- Fix: Scaled images not being resized on resize settings change
+- Fix: Bulk Smush will now show all errors, instead of just the first 5
+- Fix: Animated GIF images not being excluded from bulk Smush
+- Fix: Only allow network wide activation of Smush

+= 3.9.9 ( 2022-05-03 ) =

+- Enhance: Code quality
+- Enhance: Handling user input
+- Enhance: Update React modules to latest versions
+- Fix: XSS vulnerability when uploading modified configs

+= 3.9.8 ( 2022-03-22 ) =

+- New: Add expiry header to Nginx template for WebP
+- New: Add `wp_smush_webp_dir` filter to customize WebP directory
+- Fix: XSS vulnerability
+- Fix: Disable submit button on Integrations page when no integrations available
+- Fix: CDN bandwidth limit status message
+- Fix: Text alignment issue on Bulk Smush page
+- Fix: Highlighting selected lazy load spinner with color accessibility
+- Fix: Compatibility issue with WP Offload Media 2.6.0
+- Fix: Undefined offset notice with certain WooCommerce themes

+= 3.9.7 ( 2022-03-01 ) =

+- Fix: Local WebP is not activated on applying config after reset settings
+- Fix: Missing WebP file for WP scaled images
+- Fix: Fatal error on PHP 5.6
+- Fix: Compatibility issue with WP Offload Media

+= 3.9.6 ( 2022-02-09 ) =

+- Enhance: Do not close the Directory Smush modal in case of error
+- Enhance: Tooltips in CDN module
+- Fix: Compatibility issue with PHP 8.1
+- Fix: "Choose Directory" button loading state in case of error
+- Fix: PNG to JPG conversion leaves behind some thumbnails after deleting the image
+- Fix: PNG images that need resizing don't get converted to JPG
+- Fix: Issue creating the WebP test files
+- Fix: Incorrect unique file names during PNG to JPG conversion
+- Fix: Duplicate thumbnails while converting PNG to JPG
+- Fix: Auto refresh API status when updating to Pro version

+= 3.9.5 ( 2022-01-25 ) =

 - Fix: Translation strings
+- Fix: Remove upsells
+- Enhance: Update admin menu icon

 [Changelog for previous versions](https://wpmudev.com/project/wp-smush-pro/#view-changelog).